renpy/renpy/sphinx/source/developer_tools.rst

 Utility functions
 -----------------

-These tools are meant to ease development effort.
+These functions and classes are tools meant to ease development effort, but not specifically related to specific Ren'Py features or objects.

 .. include:: inc/devtools